Timeline of Wisconsin Women’s Suffrage

 1846

-• Debates about enfranchising women and/or African Americans occurred at Wisconsin constitutional conventions.
+• Debates about enfranchising women and/or African Americans occur at Wisconsin constitutional conventions.

 1848

-• Wisconsin entered the union as a free state but the state constitution contained no provisions for enfranchisement for women or Blacks or protecting property rights of women.
-White men could vote regardless of citizenship status; Native American men could vote as long as they renounced their tribal affiliation.
+• Wisconsin enters the union as a free state, but the state constitution contains no provisions for the enfranchisement of women or Black people or for protecting the property rights of women.
+White men can vote regardless of citizenship status; Native American men can vote as long as they renounce their tribal affiliation.

-• Women’s suffrage convention at Seneca Falls, NY, in July.
-Attended mainly by upper class white women and lacked attention to needs of working class women and women of color.
-According to her own story told in 1920, Wisconsin resident Louise J. Smith was an attendee at the meeting when she was 12 years old.
+• In July, a women’s suffrage convention is held in Seneca Falls, NY.
+Attended mainly by upper-class white women, it lacks attention to the needs of working-class women and women of color.
+According to her story given in 1920, Wisconsin resident Louise J. Smith attended the meeting when she was 12 years old.

 1849

-• May 31: Milwaukee Journal Sentinel proclaims, “Women are confessedly angels, and angels do not vote.”
+• May 31: The Milwaukee Journal Sentinel proclaims, “Women are confessedly angels, and angels do not vote.”

 1850

-• WI state law passed giving property rights to married women.
+• Wisconsin passes a state law giving property rights to married women.

 1853

-• National leaders Clarina Howard Nicholson and Lydia Fowler tour Wisconsin calling for temperance but also spreading word about women’s suffrage.
+• National women’s rights leaders Clarina Howard Nicholson and Lydia Fowler tour Wisconsin, calling for temperance and spreading the word about women’s suffrage.

 1855